contao/docs/docs/dev/framework/cron.md

 After disabling the front end cron you should periodically let Contao execute its cron jobs, either via the command line (recommended) or by making a request to the web URL.

-{{< version-tag "5.1" >}} Starting with version **5.1** Contao detects automatically whether a real cron job is executed or not and thus disables the front end cron automatically.
+{{< version-tag "5.1" >}} Starting with version **5.1** Contao detects whether a real cron job is executed or not and thus disables the front end cron automatically if applicable.
 However, you can modify this behavior via the following configuration:

 ```yaml
 # config/config.yaml